Bring the Past to Life for Your Students with a History Education Master’s Program

 If you’re considering committing to graduate school, you will need to know if it’s worth your time and effort.
 The good news is that Liberty offers a master’s in history education that’s 100% online.
 You can complete an advanced degree whenever and wherever is convenient for you.
 Plus, you’ll never have to attend courses on a residential campus.

 You might also be wondering if an online program is as valid as its residential counterpart.
 As long as your degree is from a respectable, accredited institution, then yes!
 Liberty University is regionally accredited by SACSCOC, the Southern Association of Colleges and Schools Commission on Colleges.
-Our School of Education is accredited by NCATE, the National Council for Accreditation of Teacher Education, through CAEP.
 You can rest assured that our program has met rigorous accreditation standards.

 What can I do with a Master of Education in history?